raeleus/Hashtag-DnD/README.md

 v.
 0.1.0
 * Added `#createlocation`, `#goto`, `#removelocation`, `#clearlocations`, `#getlocation` and `#showlocations` to enable travelling.
+* Added `#map` to generate an ASCII map based on the locations and player location.
 * Added `#renameitem` to rename an existing item
 * Added `#renamecharacter` to rename an existing character
 * Added `#clonecharacter` to copy an existing character